 Also, keep in mind that the Sonora Pass Highway is seasonally closed due to snow.
 The closure usually goes into effect sometime in November and usually lasts until June sometime (dependent on how heavy of a snow year it is).
 The closure generally begins 7.2 miles east of Strawberry on the west side of Sonora Pass to about 5.3 miles west of the junction with US Hwy.
 395 on the east side of Sonora Pass.

-Browse More Classics in Columns of the Giants
+Browse More Rock Climbing Classics in Columns of the Giants

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Columns of the Giants:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Columns of the Giants:

 Featured Route For Columns of the Giants